Economic Policy and the Welfare State

 - International migration and the welfare state

-- Political economy perspectives on economic policy and the welfare state
+- Political economy perspectives on the welfare state

 MSc programme in Economics – elective course